 Elle Martinez: I think savings is such a foundational skill with your finances, no matter where you are in your financial journey.

-Like you mentioned, emergency funds.
-That's one of the first steps to have to give you that stability to help you when things come up like right now, we're in the middle of a pandemic, but you know, even on a smaller scale have emergencies pop up, it's good to have that safety net.
+Like you mentioned, emergency funds; that's one of the first steps to have to give you that stability to help you when things come up.
+Right now, we're in the middle of a pandemic, but even on a smaller scale have emergencies pop up, it's good to have that safety net.

-So I want to jump into that.
-Like how can we save more? first of all, let's talk about savings rate because I think this is a number that isn't discussed as much.
+So I want to jump into that, how can we save more?
+First of all, let's talk about savings rate because I think this is a number that isn't discussed as much.

-when we talk about savings rate, it's how much money do you have that you're putting directly towards saving, but you can get really nitty gritty on this.
-So, Joe, , how do you calculate your savings rate?
+When we talk about savings rate, it's how much money do you have that you're putting directly towards saving, but you can get really nitty gritty on this.
+Joe, how do you calculate your savings rate?

 Joe Mecca: Oh, it's going to be a hot topic.
 I hope nobody goes and tries to look up savings rate on like, Reddit afterwards.
 Cause you'll get yeah, 150 different opinions .